 Thanks again for your time.

-#6 Updated by Jaime Melis about 11 years ago
+#6 Updated by Jaime Melis over 11 years ago

 - Resolution changed from worksforme to fixed

 You were very right.
 The reason why it was working for us is because in debian based distributions:

 drwxrwxrwt 3 root root 4096 2009-12-02 11:45 /var/lock

 drwxrwxr-x 5 root lock 4096 Dec 2 12:46 /var/lock